noahehall/multicloud/providers/aws/services/Storage/storageGateway-fileGateway.md

 ### FSx File gateway

-- provides low-latency, on-premises access to fully managed file shares in FSx Windows File Server.
-  - store and access file data with Windows-native compatibility, including full NTFS support, shadow copies, and access control lists (ACLs).
+- solution for replacing on-premises NAS, such as end-user home directories and departmental or group servers, with cloud storag
   - user or team file shares, and file-based application migrations like web content management, and media workflows.
   - migrate and consolidate on-premises file-based application data stored on NAS arrays or file server virtual machines into FSx
+- provides low-latency, on-premises access to fully managed file shares & home directories in FSx Windows File Server.
+  - store and access file data with Windows-native compatibility, including full NTFS support, shadow copies, and access control lists (ACLs).

 ## considerations